ChristopherDrum/status-line-classics/sherlock/docs/README.md

 # Sherlock: The Riddle of the Crown Jewels

+## About *Sherlock* for Status Line

+Not much to say about this, except that it is odd how the game will happily launch on a system with a very narrow screen, but then in-game signage will complain about the screen being to narrow.
+However, reading signs is important, as the player needs to know (for example) the opening and closing hours for a museum.

+I added debug teleportation code to jump from location to location so as to read the signs quickly and check formatting.
+Also rewrote (simplified) the centering routine to fit my needs.

+Quote boxes and Invisiclues had typical reformatting/rewording changes applied.

+Lastly, I applied a couple of bug fixes and spelling errors that were found by the community.
+Why not?

 ## The Game

 Sherlock is a 1987 interactive fiction game written by Bob Bates and published by Infocom.